Center for Life Ethics

 Our Current Courses for Students and the Interested Public:

-Course: Freedoms - why and for what?
+Freedoms - Why and for What?

 Right and freedoms allow us to live our lives according to our aspirations and beliefs, and to develop in a wide variety of ways.
 They also enable important social processes and functions.